What is bone cancer?

 There are three main forms of bone cancer.

 - Osteosarcoma occurs in the hard (osteoid) bone tissue.
 Most often, it is found in your thighbone just above your knee or in your upper arm.
-It typically affects children and teens under the age of 19.
-It also occurs frequently after age 65.
+It typically affects children and teens under the age of 19 or people over the age of 65.

 - Chondrosarcoma occurs in cartilage.
 Cartilage is the tissue that connects and pads your bones and joints.
 Most often, this type is found in your shoulder, upper leg, or hips.
 It typically affects adults over the age of 40.